 - how financial aid is handled when students withdraw, official/unofficial, and the return of Title IV funds

 - the code of conduct for financial aid professionals and advisory disclosure

 - whom to contact for questions regarding financial aid

 Information about UNT's Academic Programs and Student Attainment

 Information concerning UNT's current educational programs and course descriptions is available on UNT's Undergraduate Catalog website.
 This includes information about instructional, laboratory, and other physical facilities that relate to the academic programs, as well as faculty and other instructional personnel.
 The university catalog provides information related to institutional/program accreditations and approvals.
 The university catalog includes academic terms and their definitions, the list of degrees offered at UNT, and the group of classes known as the University Core Curriculum requirements of the core curriculum.
 Courses deemed necessary by your school or college can also be found here.
 Important information about grades, transfer credits, transcripts and graduation is also provided.
 Learn more about the policies and procedures related to academic governance and the role of the advisory committees and academic administration.

 The Office of Disability Accommodation provides disability-related information and referrals; documents disability and conducts needs assessments; facilitates reasonable accommodations; and provides disability-related technical assistance, auxiliary aids/services, and advocacy and training.
 Visit the Office of Disability Accommodation homepage for additional information on services and resources available to students with disabilities.

-Information about UNT's Facilities, Services and Campus Policies
+Information about UNT's Facilities, Services and Campus Policies (Part 86)

 Alcohol and Other Drug Information, Drug Free Schools and Communities Act